nautobot/nautobot-app-device-onboarding/docs/user/app_overview.md

 ## Description/Overview

-This section descibes the new implementaiton (SSoT Implementation) and the Original implementation.
+This section describes the new implementation (SSoT Implementation) and the original implementation.

 ### New SSoT Implementation